 Instructions for Authors

 CP is a peer-reviewed journal.
-The average time for refereeing submissions is four months.
+We aim for a ten-week turnaround period for refereeing submissions.
 At present, we expect to be able to publish submissions within a year of acceptance.

 Statement of Editorial Policy

 CP is devoted to publishing the best scholarly thought on all aspects of Graeco-Roman antiquity, including literature, languages, anthropology, history, social life, philosophy, religion, art, material culture, and the history of classical studies.
 We also welcome contributions on the reception of classical antiquity, as well as on the interaction of Greece and Rome with other ancient cultures.
 CP is committed to both rigorous scholarship and the development of new approaches.
 Traditionally, we have published both longer articles and short notes.
 We now invite a third type of contribution: essays that deal with broad questions of interpretation and methodology, while being firmly grounded in a knowledge of Graeco-Roman antiquity.
 The length of contributions varies with the subject matter; it generally ranges from a few pages to about 50 double-spaced pages.
 If the subject matter warrants, longer contributions may be considered.

 It is the policy of Classical Philology not to review papers that have been published elsewhere or that are being evaluated for publication elsewhere; in addition, a paper may not be submitted elsewhere so long as it is under consideration by CP.
 CP sends out all submissions to be reviewed anonymously.
 Please observe the following guidelines when submitting a manuscript:

 - The entire text must be double-spaced and typed in a 12-point font.
 There should be ample margins, and pages should be numbered.
 Notes should be formatted as footnotes.
 The author should submit both a PDF and a doc file, or send a printed copy.